-Once this 'main blockade' period is complete, Network Rail will move on to what has been called the 'post blockade' construction phase which will involve the installation of footbridges, lifts, lighting and electrical signage.
-This phase which will involve overnight construction wor.3 on selected Saturday evenings is set to continue until Christmas.
+Once this 'main blockade' period is complete, Network Rail will move on to what has been called the 'post blockade' construction phase which will involve the installation of footbridge lifts, lighting and electrical signage.
+This phase which will involve overnight construction w 3.1 on selected Saturday evenings is set to continue until Christmas.

-Network Rail has apologised in advance to neighbours and stated in the recent letter that the company will do its best to keep 'all unnecessary noise to a minimum' and is limiting vehicle movements via Station Road.
-But the letter added that bringing materials and equipment via Privacy s also 'unavoidable'.
+Network Rail has apologised in advance to neighbours and stated in the recent letter that th company will do its best to keep 'all unnecessary noise to a minimum' and is limiting vehicle movements via Station Road.
+But the letter added that bringing materials and equipment via said: "Many of us are unable to sleep due to the noise from the site - bleeping machinery, th BUY A PAPER FUNERAL NOTICES JOBS BOOK AN AD BUY A PHOTO ADVERTISE WITH US PROPERTY

+Privacy is also 'unavoidable'.

 "I have remonstrated with the workers directly, to be greeted with shoulder-shrugging.
-I have phoned National Rail directly, to be told that National Rail has permission from the government to build this station, and a contract with the council to work on weekdays.
+I hav phoned National Rail directly, to be told that National Rail has permission from the government to build this station, and a contract with the council to work on weekdays.

 "As such, I was politely told to 'go away'.
-I have complained to the council about the noise and at first the noise complaints people seemed helpful - they listened sympathetically, and sent me a 14-day noise diary to complete, I have completed this and sent it back.
+I have complained to the council about the noise an at first the noise complaints people seemed helpful - they listened sympathetically, and sent me a 14-day noise diary to complete, I have completed this and sent it back.